pinecone-io/go-pinecone/README.md

 ### Configure an index

 There are multiple ways to configure Pinecone indexes.
-You are able to configure Deletion Protection for both pod-based and Serverless indexes.
+You are able to configure Deletion Protection and Tags for both pod-based and Serverless indexes.
 Additionally, you can configure the size of your pods and the number of replicas for pod-based indexes.
 Examples for each of these configurations are provided below.

 ```go
 package main